Admiral Rodney and St Leonard's

 Church Hill

-Opposite the church is the Stone Cottage, the oldest house in the village dating back to the 1400s.
-It may have been a Chantry or the residence of the Priest, or the original school referred to in 1472.
-In the 1850s it was the Post Office.
-Next door is Ivy Cottage with pointed, gothic windows.
+After you leave the church, the road down to the Park used to be known as Church Hill and had kennels off to the right (on what is now Hirst Crescent).
+Opposite the church is Stone Cottage, the oldest house in the village dating back to the 1400s.
+It may have been a chantry or the residence of the priest, or the original school referred to in 1472.
+In the 1850s it was the post office.

 ^